baksoy/intellijshortcuts/README.md

 - **Alt Up Arrow** extend the selection
 - **Alt Shift Arrow** move the line you are on up or down
 - **CMD ,** quickly get to Preferences dialog
-- **CMD Down Arrow** quickly get to the method definition of the method your cursor is on
+- **CMD B** quickly get to the method definition of the method your cursor is on
 - **Shift CMD** collapse all regions
 - **Shift CMD +** expand all regions
 - **CMD .** collapse or expand the region you are in